 Cities designed like modern Edens for economic and ecological abundance.
 I'm Kev Polk, your Guide to Edenicity.

-Welcome to Episode 13 where we'll discuss the edenicity the most advanced technology in the world.
-Yes, that's right.
-I'm talking about soil.
+Welcome to Episode 13 where we'll discuss the edenicity of the most advanced technology in the world.
+Yes, that's right: I'm talking about soil.

 ▲ Burying the singularity

 But before we get into the details, let's dispense with one thing.
 You may have heard of this thing called The Singularity, the idea that technological progress is growing not just exponentially, but asymptotically.
 Now, asymptotes, as you may recall from grade school math, are those lines where a function blows up to infinity in a finite amount of space.
 For example, 1/X goes to infinity as you approach zero from the right.

 There are actually very accomplished people in technology who firmly believe that before long, the pace of technological innovation will hit an asymptote.
 This means it would go to infinity in a finite amount of time.